Skip to main content

 Containers

 All children of any container make an ordered list.
 It is necessary to determine how the child components of each container on the form should be placed.
-To do this, one of the following types can be specified for a container:
+To do this, horizontal, tabbed or lines options can be specified for a container.

 If at some point a container has no child components , or they are invisible, it is automatically hidden.
 In turn, if a component is not a child of any container, then it will not be shown on the form.